drawwithcode/2022-group-project-group10/README.md

   <img src="images/place-holder.png" width="700" />
 </p>

-To make the client-server model more intuitive and easy to understand,we have reworked the steps that would have been handled automatically by the computer, turning them into tasks to be taken by participants<br>
+To make the client-server model more intuitive and easy to understand,we have reworked the steps that would have been handled automatically by the computer, turning them into tasks to be taken by participants:<br>
 -client sends a request to the server by writing a message and packaging the data.<br>
 -server finds the packaged data in a 3D ascii form and collects it with the scanner.<br>
 -server transports the packaged data to other clients, which also collect it with their devices.<br>